 They are easily identified by their large head and long neck.
 That has a black head and neck, with white patches on the wings.
 They are also known for their flight – they fly faster near the ground and more slowly in the air.
-They have a dark eye, although in some cases it is brown.
+They have dark eyes, although in some cases it is brown.

 Gola pigeon is not an aggressive bird but curious and shy.
 They are usually seen alone, but in rare cases, they can be found in small groups.
-If they spot a predator, they will try to escape by flying very fast near the ground or fly away.
+If they spot a predator, they will try to escape by flying very fast near the ground or flying away.
 So, Gola pigeons have a strong territorial instinct.
 They like to live in very open areas, but they never leave the shelter of trees and bushes.

 While they spend most of their time on the ground, they are also good climbers.
 Gola pigeons are not very territorial.
 They usually stay near the water or the crops and thus it is easy for them to find food.
 From the early morning till evening, their voice can be heard, which is like a cooing noise.
 Their favorite places to breed are rocky ledges and cliffs with abundant shrubbery nearby.

 Gola pigeon usually feeds on seeds, grain, plant parts, and fruits.
 They tend to feed in the early morning or the evening when the sunlight is not so harsh.
 They feed wherever they find food.

 The Gola pigeon is among the most popular pet species and is a good choice for the novice because they are easy to breed, handle, feed, and clean.
 They are usually friendly but need handling.